hiiamboris/red-wiki/Unicode-Issues-with-Proposed-Resolutions.md

 ### Encoding Normalisation Proposal
 The choice of whether to normalise Unicode text and the method of normalisation is left to the user programmer.
 Built-in functions will be provided to normalise Unicode strings to one of the four standard normalisations.

-## Case Folding (Sensitivity)
+## Case Folding and Case Mapping

+The Unicode standard includes algorithms for case mapping (converting code points to their direct alternative case equivalent) and case folding (converting code points to a common equivalent for comparison purposes For example, the upper case mapping of ß (U+00DF) is SS (two separate characters) whereas using simple case folding it is equivalent to ẞ (U+1E9E).

+Normally, case folding is used for "case insensitive" comparison and case mapping is used for text changing functions (lower case, upper case, and title case).

-The issue with case folding and case sensitivity is that it is language (or "locale" in Unicode speak) dependent.
+One issue with both case folding and case mapping is that it is language (or "locale" in Unicode speak) dependent.
 A simple example, demonstrates this.
 In English, the lower case equivalent of I (+U0049) is i (+0069).
 In Turkish, the lower case equivalent of I (+U0049) is ı (+U0131).
 For a fuller explanation read this Unicode.org [technical report](http://unicode.org/reports/tr21/tr21-5.html).

-There are a few other mapping special cases special cases, such as in German the capital of ß being SS whilst a capital ß is defined in Unicode.
+There are a few other mapping special cases special cases which are not locale dependent, such as in German the capital of ß being SS.
+(A little confusingly, there is a capital ß is defined in Unicode which has a special use).

-### Case Folding Proposal
+### Case Folding and Mapping Proposal
+Looking at this pragmatically, locale-independent case folding will be sufficient in the vast majority of situations for both case insensitive comparisons and for case changing.

-Red will provide the standard Unicode Case Mapping as defined in [this Unicode.org table](http://www.unicode.org/Public/3.2-Update/CaseFolding-3.2.0.txt) defaulting to English as the language where necessary.
+Red will provide the standard locale-independent Unicode Case Folding as defined in [this Unicode.org table](http://www.unicode.org/Public/7.0.0/ucd/CaseFolding.txt) defaulting to English as the language where necessary.

+Red will enable locale sensitive case folding  by providing a simple "plug-in" mechanism for other specific locale case folding.

+Red will provide a separate library for full locale-independent case mapping.
+This library will effectively, override the standard case changing functions.

-Red will enable other case mappings by providing a simple "plug-in" mechanism for other specific case mappings.
+Red will enable locale sensitive case mapping by providing a simple "plug-in" mechanism in the separate library for other specific locale case mappings.

 ##One "Character", Multiple Code Points
 It is easy to fall into the trap that a Unicode Code Point is the equivalent of a printable character.
 This is clearly not the case as demonstrated by the simplistic example in the Normalisation section.
 Within the Unicode standard many Code Points may be needed to represent a displayable character.
 These multiple code points are known as a "grapheme cluster".